fqasem/sentence_transformer-semantic_search/training/quora_duplicate_questions/README.md

 ## Pretrained Models

 Currently the following models trained on Quora Duplicate Questions are available:
-* [distilbert-base-nli-stsb-quora-ranking](https://huggingface.co/sentence-transformers/distilbert-base-nli-stsb-quora-ranking):  We extended the [distilbert-base-nli-stsb-mean-tokens](https://huggingface.co/sentence-transformers/distilbert-base-nli-stsb-mean-tokens) model and trained it with *OnlineContrastiveLoss* and with *MultipleNegativesRankingLoss* on the Quora Duplicate questions dataset.
-For the code, see [training_multi-task-learning.py](training_multi-task-learning.py)
+* [distilbert-base-nli-stsb-quora-ranking](https://huggingface.co/sentence-transformers/distilbert-base-nli-stsb-quora-ranking):  The [distilbert-base-nli-stsb-mean-tokens](https://huggingface.co/sentence-transformers/distilbert-base-nli-stsb-mean-tokens) model has been extended and trained with *OnlineContrastiveLoss* and with *MultipleNegativesRankingLoss* on the Quora Duplicate questions dataset.
+For the code, see training_multi-task-learning.py
 * [distilbert-multilingual-nli-stsb-quora-ranking](https://huggingface.co/sentence-transformers/distilbert-multilingual-nli-stsb-quora-ranking): Extension of *distilbert-base-nli-stsb-quora-ranking* to be multi-lingual.
 Trained on parallel data for 50 languages.

 You can load & use pre-trained models like this: